– shinshin to, tantan to –

 KOGIN, SASHIKO garments of Aomori City Archives, Photo: Tadasu YAMAMOTO

-KOGIN garments/ under wear of Aomori City Archives, Photo: Haji OH
+KOGIN garments/ Aomori City Archives, Photo: Haji OH

 Having learned the art of dyeing and utilizing techniques such as weaving, dyeing, tying, and stitching in her pieces, artist OH Haji sheds light on the untold history and stories of women and unnamed individuals through her art.
 Though artist such as OH, this exhibition aims to present the works of former Keikokan Museum, now part of the folk materials and collections archived by the Aomori City Board of Education, from another perspective.

 The Aomori Contemporary Art Centre (ACAC) exhibited traditional Kogin-zashi and Hishi-zashi works made primarily of hemp fabric, which give us a glimpse into the histories of the individuals who owned them: work clothing, undergarments, and mosquito nets among other common place object.
 OH Haji’s past works and newest photography was also display.